-A total of 95 McNiel core samples were collected and processed from 8 spawning reaches in the Little Naches drainage this past year.
-The reach on Pyramid Creek was not sampled this past year due to road being decommissioned.
+A total of 108 McNiel core samples were collected and processed from 9 spawning reaches in the Little Naches drainage this past year.
+Pyramid Creek has not been sampled since 2009 when the main road going into the site was decommissioned.
 Other means for accessing the Pyramid Creek reach need to be found.
-With this year's monitoring work, the data set for the Little Naches drainage now covers a time period of 28 years for the two historical reaches, and 21 years for the expanded sampling area that includes several tributary streams.
+With this year's monitoring work, the data set for the Little Naches drainage now covers a time period of 29 years for the two historical reaches, and 22 years for the expanded sampling area that includes several tributary streams.

-The average percent fine sediment less than 0.85mm for the entire Little Naches drainage has gone down from the previous year (cumulative average of 7.9% for 2012 compared to 9.0% for 2011).
-This compares to recent years when overall fine sediment conditions in the Little Naches drainage ranged from about 10.5% to 12% fines (Figure 20).
+The average percent fine sediment less than 0.85mm for the entire Little Naches drainage has gone up from the previous year (cumulative average of 9.2% for 2013 compared to 7.9% for 2012).
+This compares to recent years when overall fine sediment conditions in the Little Naches drainage ranged from about 10.5% to 12% fines (Figure 19).
 Similar trends can be seen when looking at individual reach conditions over the longer term monitoring period since 1992.
 Most reaches have had a declining level of fine sediment in recent years.

 The overall average fine sediment found in spawning substrate remains relatively low and should lessen mortality on incubating eggs and alevins.
-It is not surprising that fine sediment conditions have been fairly low and stable as little anthropogenic disturbance has been taking place in the drainage other than recreational activities.
+The reduced rate of fine sediment found can be partially attributed to less anthropogenic disturbance occurring in the watershed in recent years, other than recreational activity.
 Timber harvest activity and road building has been minimal for several years.
 Landowners have also improved roads and trails to reduce sediment delivery.
-Further, enhanced stream protection measures have been instituted through the Northwest Forest Plan and the Central Cascades Habitat Conservation Plan for roughly the past 15 years.
+Further, enhanced stream protection measures have been instituted through the Northwest Forest Plan and the Central Cascades Habitat Conservation Plan for almost 20 years.
 These factors have likely helped reduce fine sediment inputs to the stream system.
 However recreational activity, such as dispersed camping sites and off-road vehicle use near streams, continues to be a concern.
-Localized sediment delivery and loss of riparian vegetation from recreational use has been observed.
+Sediment delivery and loss of riparian vegetation from recreational use has been observed in some localized areas.